LSSTDESC/TXPipe/docs/src/stages/Calibration and Splitting.rst

 * :py:class:`~txpipe.lens_selector.TXLensCatalogSplitter` - Split a lens catalog file into a new file with separate bins

+* :py:class:`~txpipe.lens_selector.TXTruthLensCatalogSplitter` - Split a lens catalog file into a new file with separate bins with true redshifts.

 * :py:class:`~txpipe.lens_selector.TXExternalLensCatalogSplitter` - Split an external lens catalog into bins

+* :py:class:`~txpipe.lens_selector.TXTruthLensCatalogSplitterWeighted` - Split a lens catalog file into a new file with separate bins with true redshifts.

 * :py:class:`~txpipe.twopoint_null_tests.TXStarCatalogSplitter` - Split a star catalog into bright and dim stars